-- Once authorisation has been agreed in advance, you will be issued with a security ID badge on the day of your visit
+- On the day, you will be issued with a security ID badge on the day of your visit

-- When you arrive, please go to the security desk at the building reception who should have a list of names of those who have been agreed to visit
+- When you arrive, show your authorisation letter at the door and please go to the security desk at the building reception who should have a list of names of those who have been agreed to visit

 - Security will ask you some questions and take a photo for your ID badge